 How To Help Your Beagle Lose Weight

-One you’ve become aware that your dog might you have a lot of great options for helping them to get a little more fit, trim, and healthy.
+Once you’ve become aware that your dog might be overweight, you have many great options for helping them get a little more fit, trim, and healthy.
 While you won’t see results overnight, of course, adding one or more of the Beagle-lifestyle changes below will definitely make a difference in time.

 Extra Play Time